ventus-ag/docs/_docs/tutorials/Install-LAMP+centos.md

 ![](../../assets/img/LAMP/centos0.png)

-## Deploy the LAMP stack on an Centos VM
+## Deploy the LAMP stack on a Centos VM
 ---
 ### Install Apache